 Once again, the replacement of this part should never be left to amateurs.
 The combination of water plus a faulty electrical component must be handled with extreme caution, by an experienced professional plumber only.

 All good things eventually must come to an end.
 The expected service life of a conventional water heater averages 8-10 years (20 years for a tankless version).
-If your water heater is getting on in years and requires frequent expensive repairs, it might be time to shop for a replacement.
+If your water heater is getting on in years and requires frequent expensive repairs, it might be time to shop for a water heater replacement.
 Look for a new water heater that will be energy efficient and optimally sized for your family.